 Additionally, the February 19 pedestrian accident comes one month after another fatal pedestrian accident in Norcross, which occurred on I-85 North between Pleasantdale Road and Jimmy Carter Boulevard.
 No one has been arrested for the death of pedestrian 24-year-old Leviticus D. Charleston, of Stone Mountain, in that fatal hit-and-run.

-The Law Offices of Shane Smith would like to extend our condolences to the families and friends of those who have lost their loved ones in these tragic Georgia pedestrian accidents and wishes Emily Bowman a complete recovery.
+Shane Smith Law would like to extend our condolences to the families and friends of those who have lost their loved ones in these tragic Georgia pedestrian accidents and wishes Emily Bowman a complete recovery.